-For more information about the John Hudson Internship Program, please email Delali Osei-Boateng or call 703-704-6419.
+For more information about the John Hudson Internship Program, please email Claudia Vila or call 703-324-5426.

 The internship program is named in honor of the late John Hudson.
 During his 15 years with Fairfax County Government, John made immeasurable improvements to enhance the lives of people with disabilities in the Fairfax area.
 John was the special needs planner in Fairfax County’s Office of Emergency Management.
 Previously, he directed Disability Services Planning and Development in the county’s Department of Family Services and provided staff support to the Fairfax Area Disability Services Board for over a decade.

-Any college student, law student, graduate student, or recent graduate who self-identifies as an individual with any type of disability is invited to apply.
+Any college student (including law students and graduate students) or recent college graduate who self-identifies as an individual with any type of disability is invited to apply.
 You will not be required to disclose your specific disability; however, your application for this program will signify that you consider yourself a person with a disability.

 Length of Internship